carbon-app/carbon/README.md

 ## Features

 - **Customization**.
-Customize things like your image's syntax theme, window style, and more
+Customize things like your image's syntax theme, font style, and more
 - **Share quickly**.
 Save your image or a link with one click
-- **Import from GitHub gist**.
-Simply append a GitHub gist id to the url
+- **Save snippets**.
+Create an account to save snippets for later.
+Shared snippets are automatically unfurled on Twitter and Slack.

 ## Usage